 No cap on charitable deductions for taxpayers who do itemize.
 For 2020, the 60% cap on contributions is lifted, and donors may deduct up to 100% of their income.
 This is a significant tax savings for anyone able to contribute larger amounts.
 Again, this is only for gifts of cash (checks or credit cards) and only for gifts made directly to charity (not to donor-advised funds).

 No required minimum distributions, but qualified charitable distributions still possible.
-The CARES Act eliminates required minimum distributions (RMDs) from many retirement plans in 2020.
-However, under the CARES Act, it is still possible for donors who are 70½ or over to contribute up to $100,000 directly to a charity without paying tax on the distribution.
+The CARES Act eliminates required minimum distributions (RMDs) from many retirement plans in 2020, but they apply in 2021.
+However, under the CARES Act, it is still possible for donors who are 70½ or over to contribute up to $100,000 directly to a charity without paying tax on the distribution for 2020 only.

 The CARES Act is a complex new law.
 You should always consult with your professional financial advisors before making a gift.

 Donating long-term appreciated securities is a win-win for the donor and the Church.
 All Saints’ receives the full gift and the donor is able to deduct the full, fair-market value as a donation without paying taxes on the gains.
 (Some limitations may apply, and All Saint’s does not provide financial advice, please consult your tax advisor or financial advisor prior to making such a donation).